 Rochester Institute of Technology, Rochester, New York

 First cover: After decades as a weekly campus newspaper (below), Reporter changed to a magazine format in January, 1969.
-Grant Hamilton. was the founding editor, with a team that included Bob Kiger, Dean Dexter, Neil Shapiro, Dave Folkman, and Jim Sutherland, and later Greg Lewis, Meredith Gould, Keith Taylor, Patti Paul, and Greg Enos.
+Grant Hamilton* was the founding editor, with a team that included Bob Kiger, Dean Dexter, Neil Shapiro, Dave Folkman, and Jim Sutherland, and later Greg Lewis, Meredith Gould, Keith Taylor, Patti Paul, and Greg Enos.
 Serving as faculty advisors at various times were Professors Thomas J. O'Brien, W. Frederick Craig, Dr. Mark F. Gulden, and Arthur A. Terry.
 Terry would regale the staff with stories of high level editorial meetings when he was picture editor and later director of layout and production at National Geographic, prior to his joining the RIT faculty.
+First magazine cover photo by Bob Kiger.

 Dean Dexter, Neil Shapiro, co-editors-in-chief, and Jim Sutherland, feature editor, basement offices, student union building at the then-new brick* campus, Henrietta N.Y., after the Institute moved from its downtown Rochester inner-city campus, 1970.